leo-badell/leo-badell/README.md

 - 👋 Hi, I’m @leo-badell
-- 👀 I’m QA tester.
+- 👀 I’m a QA tester with ISTQB certification
-- 🌱 I've been learning SQL with SQLserver, HTML, CSS and Javascript.
+- 🌱 I've been learning SQL with SQL server, HTML, CSS, Javascript and Cypress.
 - 💞️ I’m looking to collaborate on test cases.
-- I have an intermediate knowledge with Azure DevOps.
+- I have intermediate knowledge of Azure.
 - 📫 How to reach me leonardobadell@hotmail.com

 <!---